edgedb/edgedb/docs/stdlib/enum.rst

     :index: enum

-    An enumerated type is a data type consisting of an ordered list of values.
+    Represents an enumeration of values within an ordered list.

-    An enumerated type can be declared in a schema declaration using the following :ref:`syntax <ref_datamodel_enums>`:
+    An enumerator type can be declared in a schema definition by using the :ref:`following syntax <ref_datamodel_enums>`:

     .. code-block:: sdl

         scalar type Color extending enum<Red, Green, Blue>;

-    Enum values can then be accessed directly:
+    Enumerated values can then be accessed directly:

     .. code-block:: edgeql-repl